IngDavidTM/technical-test-torre/README.md

 ## 🔭 Future Features <a name="future-features"></a>

 What else could I have done or improved if I had more time?
 - Given more time, there are several improvements I would make to the project.
-Firstly, I would address any minor issues that I have identified.
+Firstly, I would address any minor issues that I have identified on the deployed application related with CORS.
 Additionally, I would expand the website's navigability by adding more pages that can be accessed through the hamburger button, such as sections for work experience, education, projects, and so on.
 I believe that incorporating animations would also enhance the user experience, and I would work to improve the desktop version of the website.
 Lastly, I would like to incorporate a new feature in the modal window that displays other individuals who possess the same skill set as the searched user.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>